Your Guide to Medical Fundraising During Coronavirus in Australia

 Though Medicare covers many healthcare-related expenses, not everyone is eligible or covered.
 If you’re unsure, you can quickly find out what’s covered by visiting the Medicare website.

 When you or a loved one falls sick, it’s unlikely you will know how much you should be expected to pay when it comes to specialised services.
 The Australian government has long been an advocate for transparency around public and private health costs and the Department of Health’s Medical Costs Finder can help you gauge how much you should expect to be paying.

 Globally at GoFundMe, around a third of all new fundraising pages launched every day are for medical expenses.
+That shows just how often people are turning to medical fundraising during coronavirus in Australia.
 One of the most common requests for donations relates to long-term sickness and the associated costs, such as loss of wages and the cost of rent while relocating to be near specialists.

 On top of coronavirus-related financial difficulties, it may be impossible for Australians to take the hit of these additional expenses right now.
 These charities have a long history of helping with financial relief for long-term sickness.

 Ronald McDonald House: The temporary accommodation provided by Ronald McDonald House aims to provide a “home away from home” for seriously sick children and their families.
 Ronald McDonald House provides short and long-term accommodation for those who may have to relocate due to a family member’s long-term sickness.
 For many Australians, this may mean leaving their rural homes and travelling to the city, where rent is high and unaffordable.